andrewp-as-is/gist-generator/README.md

 ```

 #### How it works
-+   description as folder name
++   description as folder name. or `description.txt` if exist
 +   `gitignore` supported
 +   clones `.git` after gist creation
 +   skip if `.git` exists